jrouwe/JoltPhysics/README.md

 * Docs - Contains documentation for the library.
 * HelloWorld - A simple application demonstrating how to use the Jolt Physics library.
 * Jolt - All source code for the library is in this folder.
 * JoltViewer - It is possible to record the output of the physics engine using the DebugRendererRecorder class (a .jor file), this folder contains the source code to an application that can visualize a recording.
 This is useful for e.g. visualizing the output of the PerformanceTest from different platforms.
-Currently available on Windows and Linux only.
+Currently available on Windows, macOS and Linux.
 * PerformanceTest - Contains a simple application that runs a [performance test](Docs/PerformanceTest.md) and collects timing information.
 * Samples - This contains the sample application, see the [Samples](Docs/Samples.md) section.
-Currently available on Windows and Linux only.
+Currently available on Windows, macOS and Linux.
 * TestFramework - A rendering framework to visualize the results of the physics engine.
 Used by Samples and JoltViewer.
-Currently available on Windows and Linux only.
+Currently available on Windows, macOS and Linux.
 * UnitTests - A set of unit tests to validate the behavior of the physics engine.
 * WebIncludes - A number of JavaScript resources used by the internal profiling framework of the physics engine.